tox-dev/tox/docs/example/nose.rst

 More examples?
 ------------------------------------------

-You can use and combine other features of ``tox`` with your tox runs, e.g. :ref:`sphinx checks`.
-If you figure out some particular configurations for nose/tox interactions please submit them.

-Also you might want to checkout :doc:`general`.
+Also you might want to checkout :doc:`general` and :doc:`documentation`.

 .. include:: ../links.rst